Lyndhurst, Queensland: Geography

+The Lyndhurst pastoral station occupies much of the northern part of the locality.
+In 1918 the station was reported to be purchased by the government and an area of 1,000 square miles.

 History

+The town name is derived from the Lyndhurst pastoral station located close to the airstrip in Lyndhurst.

-The Lyndhurst pastoral run was established about 1863 by Mr Barnes and John Fulford.
+The Lyndhurst pastoral station / pastoral run was established about 1863 by Mr Barnes and John Fulford.
 The property bred prize-winning Hereford cattle.

 Lyndhurst Provisional School opened in 1958 but closed on 5 December 1959.
 The children were transferred to the Lucky Downs school.

-The locality was named and bounded on 23 June 2000.
+The locality was officially named and bounded on 23 June 2000.
 Although the origin of the name of the locality is not recorded, it presumably takes its name from the pastoral station.